-1-3 cr. hrs.; 1-3 lecture hours; 0 lab hours per week.
 A highly motivational hands-on course designed to prepare the beginning entrepreneur to establish, operate and maintain his or her own business with emphasis on each student's personal needs.
-Students will do preliminary research, write a business plan, apply for financing, and prepare organization, managerial, and marketing plans.
+Students will do preliminary research, write a business plan, analyze financial needs and sources, prepare organization, managerial, and marketing plans.
 (1.2)